input-output-hk/peras-design/docs/reports/tech-report-1.md

 The `quickcheck-dynamic` Haskell package enables property-based testing of state machines.
 It is the primary testing framework used for testing the Peras implementations in Haskell and Rust.
 Eventually, the dynamic model instances used in `quickcheck-dynamic` will be generated directly from the Agda specification of Peras using `agda2hs`.

-Testing that uses the standard `QuickCheck` package is limited to the JSON serialization tests, such as golden tests and round-trip tests.
+Testing that uses the standard (non-dynamic) `quickcheck` package is limited to the JSON serialization tests, such as golden and roundtrip tests and round-trip tests.

 ## Praos properties